A Place for Mom

 Written by Claire Samuels

-Each year, more than 16 million Americans provide unpaid care for loved ones with Alzheimer’s disease or other dementias, according to the Centers for Disease Control and Prevention.
+As of 2023, more than 11 million Americans provide unpaid care for loved ones with Alzheimer’s disease or other dementias, according to the Alzheimer’s Association.
 While caregiving may be necessary and rewarding, it can also lead to health risks for family caregivers.
 In fact, poor caregiver health is one of the top reasons families seek senior living.

 Let our care assessment guide you